Kevin Hagen (baseball)

-Kevin Eugene Hagen (born March 8, 1960) is a former pitcher in Major League Baseball who played from through for the St. Louis Cardinals.
+Kevin Eugene Hagen (born March 8, 1960) is an American former pitcher in Major League Baseball who played from through for the St. Louis Cardinals.
 Listed at 6' 2", 185 lb., Hagen batted and threw right-handed.
 He attended Bellevue Community College.

 In a two-season career, Hagen posted a 3–2 record with a 4.25 ERA in 13 appearances, including four starts, giving up 17 runs (three unearned) on 43 hits and eight walks while striking out nine in 29 2/3 innings of work.